elliotcourant/lsmtree/README.md

         - [ ] If a value is read during transaction X and that value changes _before_ transaction X is committed, then transaction X must fail due to a conflict.
 This is to make sure that changes made during X are not based off of stale data.
     - [ ] A transaction can have multiple iterators.
-But writes during that transaction will not be visible to existing iterators.
+But writes that happen within the current transaction _after_ an iterator has been created will be invisible to the iterator.
 - [ ] Multiple individual managed LSM-Trees (referred to as Tables).
     - [ ] Writes to any table is still written to a single WAL.
     - [ ] Reads can only target a single table.